cometbft/cometbft/spec/abci/abci++_app_requirements.md

 Note that Requirements 11 and 12, combined with the Agreement property of consensus ensure state machine replication, i.e., the Application state evolves consistently at all correct processes.

-Finally, notice that neither `PrepareProposal` nor `ExtendVote` have determinism-related requirements associated.
+Also, notice that neither `PrepareProposal` nor `ExtendVote` have determinism-related requirements associated.
 Indeed, `PrepareProposal` is not required to be deterministic: